eboucher/WoolSupComp/README.md

 > pip install scrapy

-I also use the pandas library by using the command:
+And finally, download the Pandas library to for data analysis and manipulation:

 > pip install pandas

-And finally, a Python library to read/write Excel xlsx/xlsm files, openpyxl:

-> pip install openpyxl

-Well, also xlrd...

-> pip install xlrd

 Now, you're all set.
 To execute a spider, run the command: